How to Make the Best Sandcastle – a Lesson with Sand in your Eye

 According to our instructor from sand sculptors Sand in Your Eye, there are two secret ingredients for a good sandcastle.
 One is love.
 The other is water.
 Yup.
 Really.

 And it does seem to be true.
 Her sandcastles are miles better than my childhood efforts.

 “You can see I’m jiggling it around so that the sand particles wiggle about and stick together,” she says, pushing her hands into the tube up to her elbow.
 A few taps and she gives birth to a tall tower.
 Then with nothing more than a ruler and a trowel, she makes stonework and turrets.
-Or “castellations,” as she calls them.
+“Start adding castellations,” she instructs.

 “Actually they’re called crenellations” says Matthew, who thinks sandcastles are for kids.
 I check it out on Google because I’m more comfortable with a mobile than a bucket and spade.
 And it turns out they’re both right.

 “Don’t eat the sand” she says.
 I’m guessing that’s not aimed at Matthew, but the toddlers amongst us.

 Visualise who would live in the best sandcastle on the beach